-Black Friday is less than a month away.
-The day, best known for fights over cut-price Televisions in Walmart is increasingly moving online.
-In 2016, over $3bn in online retail sales were made on Black Friday and this year that will only increase further; if you aren’t already planning for the last weekend in November, now is the time.
+According to research, in 2020 over $9 billion in online retail sales were made on Black Friday and this year that figure will likely increase.
+Which means opportunities for businesses.
+And if you aren’t already planning for the last weekend in November, now is the time.

-Knowing how to structure your messaging and stand out amongst the crowd certainly isn’t easy, that’s why we’ve looked at hundreds of email marketing campaigns and come up with an email marketing guide to Black Friday (and Cyber Monday).
+Knowing how to structure your messaging and stand out amongst the crowd certainly isn’t easy.
+That’s why we’ve looked at hundreds of email marketing campaigns and come up with an email marketing guide to Black Friday (and Cyber Monday).

-- The best of last years promotional emails
+- The best of last year’s promotional emails

-Being seen among the noise
+How to be seen among the noise

-When we analysed our data from last years Black Friday, well over half of the emails received on the day (including transaction and B2B emails) featured the words ‘Black Friday’.
+When we analysed our data from Black Friday, well over half of the emails received on the day (including transaction and B2B marketing emails) featured the words ‘Black Friday’.

 The best of last year’s emails